odhiambokevin/odhiambokevin.github.io/_posts/2023-12-19-is-this-man-god.md

 ---
-title: 'Is this man God?: Pharisee Viewpoint of Jesus'
+title: 'Is this man God?: Pharisee perspective of Jesus'
 date: 2024-05-20 20:26:00 +0300
 categories: [religion]
 tags: [religion]